Certified B Corporations

 WHY IS EAGLE A B CORP?

-Eagle Protect™ was founded over 13 years ago, growing rapidly to supply approximately 80% of the primary food processing industry with responsibly sourced personal protective equipment (PPE) and is also a recognised supplier to the dental, medical and industrial markets in New Zealand.
+Eagle Protect™ was founded over 13 years ago, growing rapidly to supply approximately 80% of the primary food processing industry with responsibly sourced personal protective equipment (PPE) and is also a recognized supplier to the dental, medical and industrial markets in New Zealand.
 The founder of Eagle, Steve Ardagh, relocated to the US in January 2016, with the intent of bringing Eagle's advanced philosophy around the supply of disposable clothing to the US food processing and service sectors.

 Since founding the company in 2006, our mission has been to create opportunity and change the way you think about disposable consumable products.
 For us, this means we work hard to source ethically made quality products and work with like-minded suppliers who are invested in the well-being of their own workers, communities and local environment.